December 18, 2024

 According to the Energy and Policy Institute, a utility watchdog nonprofit, NextEra has also funded a group working to oppose offshore wind in Maine.

-Avangrid also alleges that NextEra’s efforts to avoid installing a circuit breaker at its Seabrook plant are part of the company’s overall opposition strategy.
+Avangrid also alleges NextEra’s efforts to avoid installing a circuit breaker at its Seabrook plant are part of the company’s overall opposition strategy.

 ISO-NE determined in its interconnection analysis for NECEC that the power imported on the line would overload Seabrook’s circuit breaker.
 FERC ruled in early 2023 that NextEra must replace the circuit breaker, with Avangrid covering the direct costs of the upgrade (EL21-3, EL21-6).
 (See FERC Resolves NextEra-Avangrid Dispute over Seabrook Circuit Breaker.)

 NextEra then appealed the ruling to the D.C.
-Circuit Court of Appeals, arguing that FERC does not have jurisdiction to require the company to upgrade the circuit breaker.
+Circuit Court of Appeals, arguing FERC does not have jurisdiction to require the company to upgrade the circuit breaker.
 The D.C.
 Circuit affirmed FERC’s ruling in October.
 (See DC Circuit Affirms FERC Ruling on Seabrook Circuit Breaker Dispute.)

-Avangrid argued that NextEra “purposefully allowed the Seabrook breaker to creep up to almost 100% capacity so that any substantial new power source seeking to join the New England grid would be blocked unless NextEra agreed to cooperate.”
+Avangrid argued NextEra “purposefully allowed the Seabrook breaker to creep up to almost 100% capacity so that any substantial new power source seeking to join the New England grid would be blocked unless NextEra agreed to cooperate.”

 “NextEra knew the Seabrook breaker was at near-capacity for a decade, and that operating under such conditions created enormous risks associated with a potential fault, should the breaker be over-dutied,” Avangrid wrote, emphasizing that NextEra risked “human life and a nuclear plant disaster.”

-Avangrid also alleged that top NextEra executives “demanded an improper quid pro quo,” offering to drop its opposition to the line if Avangrid would purchase power from the Seabrook plant at “substantially above-market rates.”
+Avangrid also alleged top NextEra executives “demanded an improper quid pro quo,” offering to drop its opposition to the line if Avangrid would purchase power from the Seabrook plant at “substantially above-market rates.”

 “NextEra’s naked quid pro quo offer was simply a ploy to force Avangrid to pay NextEra the money it would lose when NECEC would enter the market,” Avangrid wrote.